on July 20, 2021 (last modified on May 11, 2022) • 14 minute read

 Facebook lead ads allow you to capture information from your prospects natively.
 This means fewer bounces from your form and more leads for you.

 In fact, according to our recent survey, nearly 75% of marketers said Facebook lead ads were beneficial for their business.
+Additionally, 75% of the agencies we polled for our research on Facebook Ads, said that lead generation is a top objective of theirs when they run ads.

 Editor’s Note: Want to brush up on your Facebook ad chops?
 Read this post to learn how to create a lead ad.